 Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP)

 The Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) specialty program is in the Department of Community Health Systems (DCHS), whose mission is to promote and sustain health in the community and workplace, with particular emphasis on culturally diverse and high-risk populations.
-In light of this aim, DCHS NP faculty members prepare AGNPs, advanced practice nurses, to assess and manage adult health and common acute and chronic illnesses, including HIV/AIDS.
-Our AGNPs emphasize prevention, wellness, and patient education in all patient interactions.
+In light of this aim, DCHS NP faculty members prepare AGPCNPs, advanced practice nurses, to assess and manage adult health and common acute and chronic illnesses, including HIV/AIDS.
+Our AGPCNPs emphasize prevention, wellness, and patient education in all patient interactions.

-AGNP specialty coursework and supervised clinical experiences emphasize:
+AGPCNP specialty coursework and supervised clinical experiences emphasize:

 - patient-centered, evidence-based practice